 Modern, Innovative and Secure Infrastructure

-The 2017 Naval Shipbuilding Plan highlighted Infrastructure as a key enabler in the delivery of naval capabilities set out in the 2016 Defence White paper.
-Following recommendations from the RAND report, Australia's Naval Shipbuilding Enterprise – Preparing for the 21st century, the Government announced that shipbuilding would focus on two principal shipyards in Australia:
+The 2017 Naval Shipbuilding Plan highlighted Infrastructure as a key enabler to continuous naval shipbuilding in Australia.
+Following recommendations from the RAND report, Australia's Naval Shipbuilding Enterprise – Preparing for the 21st century, the Government announced that shipbuilding in Australia would be centered on two principal shipyards:

-- Osborne Naval Shipyard, South Australia comprised of Osborne South – a generic, flexible shipyard for the construction of major surface combatants and Osborne North – the bespoke future submarine construction yard; and
+- Osborne Naval Shipyard, South Australia comprised of Osborne South – a flexible shipyard for the construction of major surface combatants, and Osborne North – a bespoke construction yard for the future submarine program; and

 - Henderson Maritime Precinct, Western Australia – for the construction of minor naval vessels.

-In the pursuit of a new, more flexible means of investing in naval-related infrastructure, the Government established Australian Naval Infrastructure Pty Ltd (ANI) in March 2017 as a Government Business Enterprise responsible for the ownership and management of this infrastructure, on behalf of the Commonwealth.
+In the pursuit of a new, more flexible means of investing in naval-related infrastructure, the Government established Australian Naval Infrastructure Pty Ltd (ANI) in March 2017 as a Government Business Enterprise responsible for the ownership and management of infrastructure at the Osborne Naval Shipyard, on behalf of the Commonwealth.

-Since the release of the 2017 Naval Shipbuilding Plan, the Government has made significant progress in the development and upgrade of infrastructure supporting the continuous naval shipbuilding enterprise.
+Since the release of the 2017 Naval Shipbuilding Plan, the Government has made significant progress in the development and upgrade of infrastructure to support the continuous naval shipbuilding enterprise.
 This has included:

-- Considerable progress in the development of Osborne South via ANI’s Managing Contractor, Lendlease currently leading the construction of new facilities to be completed by early 2020 in time to meet the commencement of the Hunter Class Frigate Program.
-Ongoing progress of this project can be found on ANI's website.
+- Considerable progress in the development of Osborne South where ANI is delivering new and upgraded facilities to support the delivery of the Hunter Class Frigate Program.
+Ongoing progress of Osborne South can be found on ANI's website.

-- Defence will continue to participate in a collaborative effort being led by the West Australian State Government to develop a Henderson Maser Plan including the Henderson Maritime Precinct, which along with Defence plans relating to basing strategies and sustainment requirements will help to inform future planned investment in the area.
+- Defence continues to participate in a collaborative effort led by the West Australian State Government to develop a Master Plan for the Henderson Maritime Precinct, which along with Defence plans relating to basing strategies and sustainment requirements will help to inform future planned investment in the area.